TheBellman/sandbox/springboot/README.md

  - `spring-boot-starter-validation` - allows validation of properties
  - `spring-boot-configuration-processor` - exposes `Configuration` definitions to the IDE
+ - `spring-boot-starter-web` - allows for REST API
  - `lombok`
+ - `jackson-databind` - this gives us `jackson-core` and `jackson-annotations` at the same time.

 It's also got two different profiles defined, which will come into play during bundling for release.
 By default the "development" profile is active for all general testing, and the "release" profile should be used for the release artifact.